thomasebsmith/fleet/docs/index.md

 to `#[directive directive_name true]`.

 Here are some commonly used directives:
+ - `deprecated` - Indicates a variable as deprecated.
+ - `no_import` - If true, disables all imports (except the prelude).
  - `no_prelude` - If true, prevents Fleet from including the prelude.
- - `no_import` - If true, disables all imports (except the prelude).
+ - `no_optimize` - If true, disables most optimizations of the interpreter or compiler.
+ - `poison` - Invalidates a given identifier or syntactic construct.
  - `require_version` - Requires the given version string for Fleet's version.

 ##### Type Annotations